 The Intellectual Property and Business Constituencies and the At-Large Advisory Committee, when agreeing with a section, often proposed revised wording.

-The Registry Stakeholder Group, when disagreeing with a section, often voiced general agreement but with certain changes recommended.
+The Registry Stakeholder Group, when indicating “not supporting” with a section, often reflected general agreement in their written comment but with certain changes recommended.

+Where NCSG indicated, "No Strong Opinion," it solely meant a deferral and NCSG reserves the right to discuss issues related to those sections.

 Therefore, the color-coding is not precisely or well-correlated to the degree of support.

-Group Comments by Section

-This chapter is a section-by-section report of the written comment of each constituency / stakeholder group / advisory committee.

-A view of these same group comments are also organized by section within an Excel spreadsheets and can be found on the EPDP’s wiki space.
-The compilation of comments by section can be found here.